 Icebergs are an absolutely stunning site to behold, even just from the coastline – and there are very few places in the world where this natural monstrosity and beauty can be witnessed.
 Among them included Greenland, Alaska, Iceland, Argentina, and Newfoundland!
 Every year Newfoundland and Labrador can see over 1,000 bergs float by our coast via Iceberg Alley, at times even bringing polar bears to our shores.
 We always keep fresh berg ice in our freezer for drinks!
 And unlike Greenland, we have yet to deal with icebergs that require emergency evacuations of whole towns, yikes!
 Our icebergs may have sunk Titanic, but hey if that floats (Or Sinks?) your boat, we’ve got a museum exhibit for that.

-10. So Long South Africa!
+11. So Long South Africa!

 Africa (Antelope pictured) vs Newfoundland & Labrador (Moose pictured)

-Do we really need to travel to South Africa this year for a safari to see wildlife in their natural habitat?
+Do we really need to travel to South Africa for a safari to see wildlife in their natural habitat?
 South Africa may have wild plains full of elephants, leopards, rhinos, hippos, etc. etc. Pffft.
 But in Newfoundland and Labrador we have epic marshlands and forests of moose, eagles, caribou, lynx, coyote, bears, fox, puffins, whales, seals, and some years even polar bears!
 Hell, sometimes you don’t even need to go past your backyard for a diverse Safari!

-11. Italy, It's Not Me, It's You
+12. Italy, It's Not Me, It's You

 Italy (Positano pictured) vs Newfoundland & Labrador (St. John’s pictured)

 There’s a shortlist of the most colourful cities in the world and amongst the top is the Island of Burano in Venice, Italy with its brightly coloured houses.
-But St. John’s is a fierce competitor for top of the list with entire streets of bright rainbow painted jellybean row houses all over the city!
+But St. John’s is a fierce competitor for top of the list with entire streets of bright, rainbow-painted jellybean row houses all over the city!